NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

   export SUBNET_ID=<your_SubnetId>
   ```

-  If this is your first time using EMR notebooks via EMR Studio and EMR Workspaces, we recommend creating a fresh VPC and subnets meeting the EMR requirements, per EMR documentation, and then specifying one of the new subnets in the above.
+  If this is your first time using EMR notebooks via EMR Studio and EMR Workspaces, we recommend creating a fresh VPC and subnets with internet access (the initialization script downloads artifacts) meeting the EMR requirements, per EMR documentation, and then specifying one of the new subnets in the above.

 - Create a cluster with at least two single-gpu workers.
 You will obtain a ClusterId in terminal.
 Noted three GPU nodes are requested here, because EMR cherry picks one node (either CORE or TASK) to run JupyterLab service for notebooks and will not use the node for compute.